PolymathMonkey/weblog/content/_index.md

     weight: 1
 ---

 Welcome to my technical blog and knowledge base!
-Here you'll find guides, notes, and experiments focused on VPNs, WireGuard, OpenBSD, and infrastructure.

 <!-- ## Topics